 In other economic data, private industry group the Conference Board reported U.S. consumer confidence rose to a four-year high in October, at 72.2, though the result was slightly under expectations.
 The government reported construction spending rose 0.6 percent in September, as forecast.
 A private survey showed U.S. manufacturing conditions rose in September to the best levels since May.

-Overseas markets were higher, with Europe boosted by strong results from such companies as Royal Dutch Shell and Chinese shares posting their strongest daily gains in more than three weeks on bullish data.
+Overseas markets were higher, with Europe boosted by strong results from such companies as Royal Dutch Shell

 (Editing by Leslie Adler)